clay/clay-kiln/docs/inputs.md

 # `select`

 An enhanced browser `<select>` element, allowing the user to select one (or more!) of a few related options.
+[Uses Keen's UISelect](https://josephuspaye.github.io/Keen-UI/#/ui-select).

 ### Select Arguments